luis5tb/luis5tb.github.io/_posts/2024-07-17-quantizing-models-with-marlin.md

 ### Install dependencies

-The first step is to install the needed dependencies for downloading the model from huggingface and doing the quantization of it.
+The first step is to install the needed dependencies to download the model from huggingface and perform the quantization of it.
 We use a python venv for it:

 ```bash
 $ python -m venv quant-venv